MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/autopilot-autologin.md

 2. In the Microsoft Intune Admin center, navigate to **Apps** and under **By platform** select **Windows**.
 3. Select **Add**.
 In the **Select app type** detail pane, select **Windows app (Win32)** in the drop-down menu.
 4. Browse to select the update tool app package file downloaded in Step 1.
-5. On this page most fields are automatically populated.
+5. On this page, most fields are automatically populated.
 To see the update tool in the list, put in **Microsoft** as the publisher, then select **Next**.
 6. Under **Program**, select **Next**.
 7. Under **Requirements** set the following:
     a.
 Under **Operating system architecture**, select **32-bit** and **64-bit**.